 What soothed, but recently I admit, was at long last relax and letting art films, however remote and impenetrable, wash over me like oncoming sleep, Zen state assured by images I’ll permit to be obscure, language free to drift toward or away from comprehension or caring.
 Where subtitles tire, merely toggle off until you’re ready to confront them again, an option discs happily offer.
 What I see may be arresting enough to compensate for what I hear but cannot understand.
 Again, it calls for perception as acquired from silent cinema where faces tell whole of stories.
 What was needed, at least for me, was set aside of necessity that everything be clear as bells.
 Life grants no such gift, so why should movies?
 We swim daily in ambiguity, spoiled for being spoon-fed to where nothing less will do.
 American films admittedly got more foreign as New Waves spread influence, even if observers at the time said Euro accounted for paltry 7.5% of US boxoffice revenue (Peter Lev, The Euro-American Cinema).
 The public may not have watched in mass numbers, but domestic filmmakers paid heed.
 I remember noting loopy style of shows I saw for reasons other than potential art --- Bonnie and Clyde, Point Blank --- there were others, the more so as art was absorbed by a US mainstream.
 Hollywood had done it before, as note a late silent era co-opting what had been Euro-achieved, Germany pillaged perhaps the most.
 Would we even have had our glorious 30’s horror cycle without them?

 Came the French in the fifties to be influenced by our old movies, which they held no brief against, for it was uniformity of their own country's cinema that became objects of protest.
 The New Wave was watched and admired on both sides of the Atlantic, even if ours remained a fringe audience, but here’s my query: Is New Wave still watched and admired?
 I notice Breathless at TCM from time to time.
 Did we have to be there in 1960, like Richard Schickel, to fully appreciate such films now?
 How many watch Breathless for curiosity and little else?
 English critic David Shipman said art films had “dated,” it being years ago that he said it.
 Even the guy who loosed so many of them on us, Jean-Luc Godard, admitted the concept of auteurism was “absurd,” that he and self-promoting pals cooked up the whole business to call attention to themselves.
 Could be Godard was just in a sour mood that day, as he was known to often be, but for wide influence they had, these boys surely did something right.
 Breathless when new looked like a puzzle with pieces out but fits comfortably now beside much of what US directors have done for several generations (lest we forget Breathless is over sixty years old).
 I drift less to as-defined “art” films than frisky genre fun the French and Italians did by cartloads.
 Sometimes too I’ll need home-cooked break from overkill of Euro stories told obscurely, one of late L’Eclisse (1962), by Michelangelo Antonioni.
 I didn’t fully get it, but never expected to, OK cause I at least saw confusion coming.
-There is much to like still, a French tour if nothing else without having to go there, plus glimpse of differences minus task of flight or boating across.
+There is much to like still, a French tour if nothing else without having to go there, plus glimpse of differences minus task of flight or boating across the Atlantic.

 Following brace of foreigns, I seek tranquility that is generic US plotting by number.
 My antidote after L’Eclisse and handful of others was a 1949 George Raft called Red Light, where he tracks the killer of his priest brother.
 I had seen it before, but this time, relief of Raft was profound, emotion roused by Red Light surprising me, but given the circumstance, should not have.
 Never sell narrative continuity short, this one worth repeated sit just for bracing moment when GR, told he should put his brother’s death behind him, says with intense close-up, He was all I had to love!
 That line threw me a jolt not to be got from foreign language exposure, at least not so far, but maybe I still haven’t seen enough of them.
 Fact is most register cold for me, in spite of much to otherwise appreciate, the more so when they lighten up as with much that Kino has out with my French faves, Jean Gabin, Alain Delon, and Jean-Paul Belmondo.
 You may safely buy blind from this crew, as I haven’t seen a cluck with any of them yet.
 They may have made reputations with art films, but having to eat like all of us, did crime, cop, and sometimes far-out genre spoofing to make me a latter-day fan of the triage.
 A best director of them by the way is Euro-genre master Jean-Pierre Melville, so shop him too with confidence.